trien-hong/ecommerce/README.md

   * If the product in cart is inactive, before you check out, a message will be displayed and the product will now be marked with a "INACTIVE"
     * These "INACTIVE" products cannot be purchased and you can only remove them from your cart
   * Universal Product Code (UPC) and International Article Number (EAN) validation are done through Django forms
-  * In matter of fact, all forms submitted to the back-end have some sort of validation done on them
+  * In matter of fact, most forms submitted to the back-end have some sort of validation done on them
   * To help prevent brute force, some views in Django will only accept UUIDs
     * If exposed, the UUID is shown to the user and not the ID/PK
 * Dynamic messages with the help of Django messages and Bootstrap Modal